 People often pick the wrong font-color when creating image captions, or when pairing the color of a text with the color of its background in general.
 Doing this makes the text illegible, which means people will struggle to read what you wrote, and will likely decide to just not read it at all.

-Fortunately, this issue is something which is easy to fix.
+Fortunately, this issue is easy to fix.
 The following examples will show you which common mistakes to avoid, and which guidelines you should follow in order to make your texts and image captions readable and aesthetically pleasing.

 What not to do

 Avoid placing light-colored text on a light background:

 Similarly, avoid placing dark-colored text on a dark background:

 Avoid relying only on color contrasts between the text and the background to ensure readability:

 Doing this generally leads to text which is annoying to read, and which can be illegible to color-blind people in some cases.
 It can work sometimes if you know what you’re doing, but you’re almost always better off not relying on it.